Encrypted secret custody

 Runtime identities

-Agents use one-time provisioning to receive Agent Keys, then resolve only the secrets they have been granted.
+Agents use one-time provisioning to receive Agent Keys, then retrieve only the secrets they have been granted.
 Agent Keys are shown once at setup and stored by ScopeHold only as hashes.

-scopehold exec helps agents run tools without copying provider credentials into prompts, chats, shell history, or project files by default.
+scopehold run lets agents use granted secrets at runtime without copying provider credentials into prompts, chats, shell history, or project files.

 scope: project / release-agent